-In Ethiopia, we continued to take part, together with AECID, the Polytechnic them access to affordable, reliable and sustainable basic power, water and sanitation services, benefitting over 92,400 persons.
-This was possible thanks to partners, co-funders and volunteers who helped the organisation by going to the projects in person after two years of restrictions due to the host communities in the Somali region.
+In 2022, acciona.org improved the conditions of 20,600 homes by giving them access to affordable, reliable and sustainable basic power, water and sanitation services, benefitting over 92,400 persons.
+This was possible thanks to partners, co-funders and volunteers who helped the organisation by going to the projects in person after two years of restrictions due to the COVID pandemic.